VDA5050/VDA5050/VDA5050_EN.md

 ![Figure 1 Structure of the information flow](./assets/information_flow_VDA5050.png)
 >Figure 1 - Structure of the information flow

-## 4.2 Implementation Phase
+## 5.2 Implementation Phase

 During the implementation phase, the DTS consisting of fleet control and mobile robots is set up.
 The necessary framework conditions are defined by the operator and the required information is either entered manually by them or stored in the fleet control by importing from other systems.
 Essentially, this concerns the following content:

 - Definition of routes:
 Using the Layout Interchange Format (LIF), routes can be imported to the fleet control.
-The LIF is a file format of track layouts for exchange between the integrator of the driverless transport mobile robots and a (third-party) fleet control system (see Section [2.2 Other applicable documents](#22-other-applicable-documents)).
+The LIF is a file format of track layouts for exchange between the integrator of the driverless transport mobile robots and a (third-party) fleet control system (LIF – Layout Interchange Format, VDMA 2024-03).
 Alternatively, routes can also be implemented manually in the fleet control by the operator.
 Routes can be one-way streets, restricted for certain mobile robot groups (based on the size ratios), etc.
 - Route network configuration: